jesuserro/CatholicBible/README.md

 ### Markdown for your own benefit

   - Designed for Seamless Usage with [Obsidian](https://obsidian.md/)
     - Your thoughts are yours
     - Your knowledge should last
     - Your mind is unique
+  - Comprehensive Section Divisions for Better Understanding
+  - Interlinked Files for Easy Navigation and Reference
+  - Supporting Multi-Language Translations for Broader Access
+  - Add your own notes and thoughts
+    - Incorporating Historical Context to Deepen Interpretation
+    - Exploring Symbolism and Allegorical Interpretations

 ## Get Involved